Creative Encounters History

 - Now supporting STEM Girl initiatives through workshops at Go ENG Girl, Go PHYS Girl, and Go CODE Girl, in collaboration with the Women in Engineering Chair at the University of Guelph.

-As of summer 2025, Creative Encounters marked its 30th season, delivering weeklong camps to 600+ youth each summer, and engaging over 1,000 students annually through in-school and community workshops in Guelph and surrounding regions.
+As of summer 2025, Creative Encounters marked its 30th season, engaging close to 5,000 students annually through summer camp, in-school, and community workshops.